 - Communicable Disease Programs are finding ways to prevent, treat and cure communicable disease that will have a profound impact on health worldwide.

 - Life Stage Programs research health challenges of their targeted population to develop effective intervention strategies.

 - Clinical and Patient Support Programs work at supporting safe and effective trials and improving the diagnosis and treatment of patients.

 - 94 cents on every dollar directly supports programs

-- Received 4-star Charity Navigator ratings for the past six years
+- Received 4-star Charity Navigator ratings for the past seven years

 - 15 years of proven scientific expertise and leadership

 - In support of more than 400 projects